You are here

 Gather in Capitol Hill's Marine Barracks on Friday nights for the Evening Parade, a free event hosted by “The President’s Own” U.S. Marine Band, “The Commandant’s Own” U.S. Marine Drum and Bugle Corps and Chesty, the official mascot of the Washington D.C.
 Marine Barracks.
 The shows usually occur from 8:45-10 p.m., with performances running from early May to late August.

 One of the city’s most scenic settings is The Yards Park in Capitol Riverfront, which overlooks the Anacostia River.
 The park’s family-friendly Friday Night Concert Series usually runs from May to September, with shows starting at 6:30 p.m.
 Kids will love the interactive fountains while the parents can sit back and enjoy the show.

 Kenilworth Park & Aquatic Gardens equals paradise for nature lovers, with its famous water lilies and lotus flowers providing picturesque scenery.
-The gardens even host an annual festival in honor of the plants, usually in July (check this page for updates).
+The gardens even host an annual festival in honor of the plants, usually in July.
 There’s also plenty of space for picnicking and you may even spot some wildlife during your adventure!